DizNicolasAmor/interviews-practice/REACT.md

   29. Why the page load is faster in CSR than in SSR?
   30. When is better to use CSR Vs SSR?
   31. Comparison table of CSR Vs SSR
+  32. How does React handle code splitting and lazy loading?
 - [Patterns](#patterns)
   - Custom Hook
   - Compound Components